cliffhall/cliffhall/README.md

 ##  ⛓ 🧠 💥 Cliff Hall / [seaofarrows](https://solo.to/seaofarrows)

 ## 💥 Availability for Consulting
-- 🚨 _One day per week just opened up!_
+- 🚨 -  _4 days per week currently up for grabs!_
-- 🕓 Another 3 days per week will be available within a couple of months.
+- 📅 -  If you'd like to hire me or just chat about something interesting, you can grab a slot on [my calendar](https://calendly.com/cliffhall).
-- 📅 If you'd like to hire me or just chat about something interesting, you can grab a slot on [my calendar](https://calendly.com/cliffhall).
+- 📋 -  My resume is [here](https://futurescale.com/content/resume/Cliff-Hall-Resume-2024.pdf) if you're interested.

-## ⛓ Building through multiple bulls and bears
+## ⛓ Building on-chain through multiple bulls and bears
-Over the last 6 years, my fingers have been in a bunch of decentralized pies.
+In 2018 I began working with Solidity and since then, my fingers have been in a bunch of decentralized pies.

 - 👉 [Building on Ethereum](https://amzn.to/3iDsG1q) - A Solidity dev book I wrote.
 - 👉 [Pass On](https://www.passon.io/) - Affiliate Marketing for the Web3 generation.